 Which deal is right for me?

 Sky’s fastest fibre optic package is designed for those who love to make the most of their broadband connection.
-If you and others in your household frequently download and stream high definition films, or if you enjoy downloading videogames to your new console, then Sky Fibre Max will guarantee a solid, reliable connection.
+If you and others in your household frequently download and stream high definition films, or if you enjoy downloading videogames to your new console, then Sky Fibre Superfast will guarantee a solid, reliable connection.

-Sky Fibre is ideal for streaming movies
+Sky Fibre Superfast is ideal for streaming movies

 This entry-level plan is best for smaller households.
 You can still download and stream HD movies and play games online – not to mention the everyday tasks of browsing and emailing – but you won’t be able to have several people doing all these things at once.